Levels Courses

 Times: 8:00am-5:00pm weekdays

-Required Materials: A list of materials will be sent to you prior to your workshop through a link to West Music Company.
+Required Materials: A list of materials will be sent to you prior to the course.

 AOSA has partnered with Ashland University to provide graduate credit for chapter run courses.
 If taking for non-credit, participants can earn 70 hours of Professional Development.